Launch track: Hydraulic

 A hydraulic launch track has a trough running along its center, a "catch car" that connects to the train for launching travels through this trough.
 The catch car is connected to a cable loop that runs along the entire length of the launch track, anchored by a pulley wheel at the near end of the track and by the launch motor itself at the far end.
 The launch motor is located in a small building under the end of the launch track.
 Only about 2/3 of the length of this type of launch track can be used for launching the train, as the catch car must be stopped after it disengages from the train.
 This type of propulsion is capable of catapulting a train to very high speeds, yet is only used mostly by Intamin, S&S Sansei, and less abundantly used by Vekoma, in their Accelerator coasters, Air Launched coasters, and Motorbike coasters, respectively.
 An example of an Intamin manufactured launch system is the Formula Rossa in Abu Dhabi, which accelerates the coaster train to its top speed of 240 km/h (150 mph) in approximately 5 seconds.

 Friction Wheel

 A friction wheel launch consists of a series of high speed drive tires used in succession to propel the train forward.
 An example of a friction wheel launch is the Incredible Hulk Coaster at Universal's Islands of Adventure.

 Flywheel

 Many shuttle loop roller coasters have a flywheel launch mechanism.
-Rotational energy is stored in the flywheel, which then catches on a cable attached to the train.
-The flywheel releases its energy to propel the train forward.
+The flywheel launch uses a large amount of built-up rotational energy to propel the train forward.
+A flywheel allows for consistent energy buildup, usually from an electric motor, and prevents usage of large amounts of energy from power grids which may impact the surrounding area.

+Anton Schwarzkopf began using the flywheel launch mechanism on his second generation of shuttle loop roller coasters.
+His first generation used a weight-drop launching system that was later developed into a flywheel launch.
+Schwarzkopf's first shuttle loop coaster using the flywheel launch mechanism was Montezooma's Revenge at Knott's Berry Farm.